KnapSpec: Self-Speculative Decoding via Adaptive Layer Selection as a Knapsack Problem: Cosine Similarity in Layer Selection SSD

 The proof is provided in \cref{sec:lmm-cos-proof}. \cref{lmm:cos} demonstrates that maximizing the cosine similarity of draft hidden states is a mathematically sound strategy for minimizing divergence from the target model's greedy predictions.
 The assumption $\|x\|_2 \approx \|x'\|_2$ is empirically supported by modern architectures (e.g., RMSNorm) that project hidden states onto a hypersphere of nearly constant radius.

 As a result, maximizing cosine similarity under a latency budget (i.e., \cref{eq:cos}) serves as a reliable surrogate for the greedy acceptance rate $\alpha_S$.
-While not identical, \cref{lmm:cos} establishes cosine similarity as a rigorous proxy for ensuring the draft model is close to the target model:
+While not identical, \cref{lmm:cos} establishes cosine similarity as a rigorous proxy for ensuring the draft model is close to the target model: $\argmax_{S} \alpha_S \approx \argmax_{S} \cos(f(X), f^{(S)}(X)).$ This allows \ours framework to maximize throughput across varying context lengths while maintaining provable guarantees on the consistency of the generated tokens.